arduino-libraries/Arduino_Threads/docs/01-threading-basics.md

 * are case sensitive.
 * cannot contain spaces or special characters.
 * cannot be a C++ keyword (i.e. `register`, `volatile`, `while`, etc.).

+To be consistent with the Arduino programming style we recommend using [camel case](https://en.wikipedia.org/wiki/Camel_case) for the file names.